TikTok and other social media trends are thrusting performance crimes into the US spotlight

 “It’s been a few months, but honestly I’m still nervous,” Neal said.
 “I drive that car maybe once in a blue moon and I loved that car.”

-Neal’s story is one of the thousands of Kia and Hyundai owners across the country whose cars were stolen or damaged in the past two years.
+Neal’s story is one of thousands from Kia and Hyundai owners across the country whose cars were stolen or damaged in the past two years.

 The sharp uptick has been linked to viral videos, posted to TikTok and other social media platforms, teaching people how to start the cars with USB cables and exploit a security vulnerability in some models sold in the U.S. without engine immobilizers, a standard feature on most cars since the 1990s preventing the engine from starting unless the key is present.